Sustainability

 NGK Minnano Mori Mizunami (Forest for Everyone in Mizunami) Certified by Ministry of the Environment as a Nationally Certified Sustainably Managed Natural Site

 NGK Minnano Mori Mizunami is an NGK owned forest located near one of our Group companies.
 In March 2024, it was certified by the Ministry of the Environment as a Nationally Certified Sustainably Managed Natural Site.
-A Nationally Certified Sustainably Managed Natural Site, is an area certified by the government of Japan as an area where biodiversity is being conserved through private sector initiatives.
+A Nationally Certified Sustainably Managed Natural Site, is an area certified by the government of Japan where biodiversity is being conserved through private sector initiatives.

 Certified as an Aichi Biodiversity Company